anoma/namada/documentation/docs/src/testnets/upgrades.md

 ***17/05/2023*** `public-testnet-8`

 The testnet launches on 17/05/2023 at 17:00 UTC with the genesis validators from `public-testnet-8`.
-It launches with [version v0.15.3](https://github.com/anoma/namada/releases/tag/v0.15.3) and chain-id `TBD`.
+It launches with [version v0.15.3](https://github.com/anoma/namada/releases/tag/v0.15.3) and chain-id `public-testnet-8.0.b92ef72b820`.
 If your genesis transaction is contained in [this folder](https://github.com/anoma/namada-testnets/tree/main/namada-public-testnet-8), you are one of the genesis validators.
 In order for the testnet to come online, at least 2/3 of those validators need to be online.

 The installation docs are updated and can be found [here](./environment-setup.md).
 The running docs for validators/fullnodes can be found [here](./running-a-full-node.md).